Years of Experience

 The highest-paying skill to have may be Insurance; employees who claim proficiency also report a higher average salary of approximately $12.18 per hour.
 Customer Service also popped up often in the survey as an important skill; nearly one-half of employees surveyed report using it at work.
 Other skills in demand are Cash Handling, Retail Pharmacy, and Customer Relations.

 Benefits and Perks

-Unfortunately, a minority of employees — about 31 percent — are presented with both paid vacation and sick leave.
-A large number of survey participants save up for retirement through a 401(k) plan.
-Nearly one-half of workers report having health insurance, and over a third of workers report having dental coverage.
-Privileges also include life insurance and flexible hours.
+Unfortunately, a minority of employees — about 30 percent — are presented with both paid vacation and sick leave.
+A majority of workers save for retirement through Dillons' 401(k) plan.
+For nearly one in three workers, benefits include health insurance, and slightly less than a third of workers get dental coverage, too.
+A few more workplace perks are life insurance and flexible hours.